turbot/tailpipe-plugin-aws/docs/tables/aws_cloudtrail_log/queries.md

 ### Root activity

-Find any actions taken by the root user.
+Track any actions performed by the root user.

 ```sql
 select